pombase/website/frontend/src/docs/documentation/genetic-and-physical-interactions.md

 reflects the type of evidence listed in the Evidence column and, where applicable, the directionality of the interaction.

-**Gene:** The gene that interacts with the gene of interest, linked to its gene page
+**Interacting gene:** The gene that interacts with the gene of interest, linked to its gene page

-**Product:** The description of the interacting gene's product, from its gene page
+**Interacting product:** The description of the interacting gene's product, from its gene page

 **Evidence:** The type of genetic interaction observed, or the type of experiment performed to detect a physical interaction.
 The evidence